Why You Can't Find The "Bling Empire" Soundtrack Anywhere

 The songs on Bling Empire sound similar to what has been used on Vanderpump Rules, and both shows also use songs with lyrics that speak to the events in the scene.

-To give just a few examples: The lyrics "I got this game on lock/Made my way straight to the top/Girls pulling on my arm like a slot/Anyone that knows me knows, I call the shots" intros a scene in which Christine Chiu's one-year-old son does a photoshoot in a mini Porsche while one-hundred dollar bills rain down on him.
-During a scene in which the cast go jewelry shopping in Las Vegas, we hear, "I rock twenty-four carats, twenty-four seven, seven, seven."
+To give just a few examples: The lyrics "I got this game on lock/Made my way straight to the top/Girls pulling on my arm like a slot/Anyone that knows me knows, I call the shots" intros a scene in which Christine Chiu's one-year-old son does a photoshoot in a mini Porsche while one-hundred-dollar bills rain down on him.
+During a scene in which the cast go jewellery shopping in Las Vegas, we hear, "I rock twenty-four carats, twenty-four-seven, seven, seven."
 At the beach when the sun is shining bright, an anonymous singer sings, "The sun is shining bright."
 When Kane Lim and Kevin Kreider visit South Carolina, we get a hip hop beat layered with a country twang.

 Once you realize that there are constantly scene-mirroring songs on these shows, they're impossible not to think about.
 So, while you'll won't get to hear the rest of Baby G's photoshoot song — it probably doesn't even exist outside of those few lines — you will be forever aware of just how much specifically produced music you're listening to when you watch reality TV.